Cristina Cambo

 Ms. Ferry graduated with Honors from the University of Central Florida in 2007 with a major in Political Science and a minor in Legal Studies.
 She earned her law degree as a presidential merit scholar at Stetson University College of Law in 2012, where she was a member of the Moot Court Board and Phi Delta Phi Honor Society.
 While on the Moot Court Board, Ms. Ferry competed both in Hong Kong and Vienna in the Willem C. Vis Competition and was awarded Best Claimant’s Brief in 2011 and two Honorable Mentions for Claimant’s Brief in 2012 and Respondent’s Brief in 2011.
 Ms. Ferry also earned Book Awards for the highest grades in Disability Law and Interviewing and Counseling and the Matthew Bender Elder Law Book Award as the most distinguished student in Elder Law.

 Ms. Ferry lives in Longwood, Florida with her husband and two children.
-She enjoys hiking, leisure reading, nearly all outdoor activities, and is active in her church.
+She enjoys hiking, traveling, trying new foods, leisure reading, nearly all outdoor activities, and is active in her church.

 Bar Admissions